GetStream/stream-chat-java/CONTRIBUTING.md

 - All fields should be `@Nullable`
 - Collection fields should be `@Singular`
 - These classes should have a `@Builder`
+- If there is a corresponding Model object, they should have a `buildFrom` method and `@Setter`

 #### Create the xxxResponse class
 - It should be created in the model, after other Response classes